MacN-A/NA-Background-Helper/README.md

 ## Install from Dist:

+- Download this project as a .ZIP
-- Download the "Dist" folder
+- Extract the "Dist" folder
 - Navigate to chrome://extensions
 - Select "Load unpacked" from the top right
 - Select the Dist folder
+- Refresh Naruto-Arena and pin the extension if you wish

 ## Build it yourself: